Main Content

 Cursor pointing to the Help icon for a widget

-Navigate the Dashboard Window
+Navigate Dashboard Window

 The Dashboard window contains multiple sections:

-The Project panel displays artifacts from the current project that are compatible with the currently selected dashboard.
+• Project panel — The Project panel displays artifacts from the current project that are compatible with the currently selected dashboard.
 By default, the dashboard analyzes all models inside your project folder and considers:

-• Simulink models as units.
+• Simulink models as units

-• System Composer™ architecture models as components.
+• System Composer™ architecture models as components

 A unit is a functional entity in your software architecture that you can execute and test independently or as part of larger system tests.
 A component is an entity that integrates multiple testable units together.
 Click the three dots to the right of each unit or component to view more information about that artifact.
 If you want to specify different models in your software architecture as units and components, you can add project labels to the entities and configure the dashboard options to recognize the labels.
 For more information, see Categorize Models in Hierarchy as Components or Units.